richardmillen/etude-2-net-patterns/docs/Timeouts.md

 ## Goals

 1. Explore timeouts using time-based event triggers.
-1. Explore different strategies to timeouts.
+1. Explore some basic strategies for handling timeouts.

 ## Implementation